divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 A speller is made up of two parts:

-1. an acceptor - is this a word or not?
+1. an acceptor - is this a correct word or not?
 1. an error model - if this is not a word, how is it most likely to be corrected?

 In our infrastructure, both are finite state transducers.
 The acceptor is built from our general analyser, but restricted to only normatively correct forms.

+The error model contains a standard permutation fst for the relevant alphabet, with language specific additions based on the likely errors made by writers.

 ### Short turnaround during development